emca-it/ITRS-Log-Analytics-7.x/04-User_Manual/04-User_Manual.md

 ### Identifiers

 An identifier is an ID to name your database objects, such as index names, field names, aliases, and so on.
-OpenSearch supports two types of identifiers: regular identifiers and delimited identifiers.
+Enegry Logserver supports two types of identifiers: regular identifiers and delimited identifiers.

 #### Regular identifiers